-- To supervise students in playgrounds, lunchrooms, and around the school building. - To assist with follow-through for related services, e.g., speech/language therapy, occupational therapy, physical therapy. - To complete the administrative duties relevant to the role of learning mentor; including planning, record keeping, data entry and reports. - To maintain student and family confidentiality at all times. - To attend regular meetings, training and briefings, as required, and contribute to the identification and sharing of good practice between individuals to enhance mentoring provision. - Where required, to cover for absent colleagues and ensure the school runs smoothly. - To undertake other reasonable duties as directed by Line Manager/SLT.
+- To contribute to Annual Reviews, Pastoral Support Plans and other reporting to outside stakeholders as required - To complete the administrative duties relevant to the role of learning mentor; including planning, record keeping, data entry and reports. - To supervise students in playgrounds, lunchrooms and lunch clubs. - To maintain student and family confidentiality at all times. - To attend regular meetings, training and briefings, as required, and contribute to the identification and sharing of good practice between individuals to enhance mentoring provision. - Where required, to cover for absent colleagues and ensure the school runs smoothly - To undertake other reasonable duties as directed by Line Manager/SLT.